Free will, guidance and destiny explained

 Allah Almighty said: O my servants, I have forbidden injustice for myself and I have forbidden it among you, so do not oppress one another.
 (Muslim)

-We trust that Allah Almighty, understand that He has given us free will, provides guidance to those who seek it sincerely and does not allow anyone who seeks Him to go astray.
+We trust in Allah Almighty, and understand that He has given us free will, provides guidance to those who seek it sincerely and does not allow anyone who seeks Him to go astray.
 Those who taste imaan never leave it.
 However, those who have not allowed their imaan to grow, lack trust in Allah Almighty, and allow shaytan to guide them, block out Allah’s guidance.